iqaudio/tools/README.md

 $ sudo IQ_ir &
 ```

-### pi-button.py - Support script for the IQaudIO Pi-Button board.
+### cosmiccontroller.py - Support script for the IQaudIO Pi-CosmicController board.

 Adjust ALSA volume by means of rotary encoder